TheChronicMonster/rps-bootcamp/week1.md

 _Write an interact expression that binds the value of `seePrice` for the `Bidder` participant.
 Assign the expression to a `const` "price"_

-_Write an interact expression that binds the value of `seeDescription` for the `Buyer` participant.
+_Write an interact expression that binds the value of `getDescription` for the `Buyer` participant.
 Assign the expression to a `const` "description"_

 ---